Password: Simple transmission of the password

 Passwords are vulnerable to interception (i.e., "snooping") while being transmitted to the authenticating machine or person.
 If the password is carried as electrical signals on unsecured physical wiring between the user access point and the central system controlling the password database, it is subject to snooping by wiretapping methods.
-If it is carried as packeted data over the Internet, anyone able to watch the packets containing the logon information can snoop with a very low probability of detection.
+If it is carried as packeted data over the Internet, anyone able to watch the packets containing the logon information can snoop with a low probability of detection.

 Email is sometimes used to distribute passwords but this is generally an insecure method.
 Since most email is sent as plaintext, a message containing a password is readable without effort during transport by any eavesdropper.
 Further, the message will be stored as plaintext on at least two computers: the sender's and the recipient's.
 If it passes through intermediate systems during its travels, it will probably be stored on there as well, at least for some time, and may be copied to backup, cache or history files on any of these systems.

 Using client-side encryption will only protect transmission from the mail handling system server to the client machine.
 Previous or subsequent relays of the email will not be protected and the email will probably be stored on multiple computers, certainly on the originating and receiving computers, most often in clear text.

 Transmission through encrypted channels

 The risk of interception of passwords sent over the Internet can be reduced by, among other approaches, using cryptographic protection.
 The most widely used is the Transport Layer Security (TLS, previously called SSL) feature built into most current Internet browsers.
 Most browsers alert the user of a TLS/SSL-protected exchange with a server by displaying a closed lock icon, or some other sign, when TLS is in use.
-There are several other techniques in use; see cryptography.
+There are several other techniques in use.

 Hash-based challenge–response methods

-Unfortunately, there is a conflict between stored hashed-passwords and hash-based challenge–response authentication; the latter requires a client to prove to a server that they know what the shared secret (i.e., password) is, and to do this, the server must be able to obtain the shared secret from its stored form.
-On many systems (including Unix-type systems) doing remote authentication, the shared secret usually becomes the hashed form and has the serious limitation of exposing passwords to offline guessing attacks.
+There is a conflict between stored hashed-passwords and hash-based challenge–response authentication; the latter requires a client to prove to a server that they know what the shared secret (i.e., password) is, and to do this, the server must be able to obtain the shared secret from its stored form.
+On a number of systems (including Unix-type systems) doing remote authentication, the shared secret usually becomes the hashed form and has the serious limitation of exposing passwords to offline guessing attacks.
 In addition, when the hash is used as a shared secret, an attacker does not need the original password to authenticate remotely; they only need the hash.